CKPC-FM: History

+Logo

 HD Radio

 On November 18, 2019, CKPC-FM launched HD Radio multi-casting services.
 The HD1 sub-channel carries the same programming as the standard analog frequency.
-As of September 4, 2020, the HD2 sub-channel carries a simulcast of sister station CFWC-FM, the HD3 sub-channel carries a simulcast of CKPC.
+As of September 4, 2020, the HD2 sub-channel carries a simulcast of sister station CFWC-FM, the HD3 sub-channel carried a simulcast of CKPC (AM) until the station was closed in August 2023.